 Publishing means that a file is copied to the destination directory and possibly transformed in the process.
-The default transformation is to export Org-mode files as HTML files, and this is done by the function org-publish-org-to-html which calls the HTML exporter (see Section 10.2 [HTML export], page 47).
+The default transformation is to export Org-mode files as HTML files, and this is done by the function org-publish-org-to-html which calls the HTML exporter (see Section 10.2 [HTML export], page 53).
 Other files like images only need to be copied to the publishing destination.
 For non-Org-mode files, you need to specify the publishing function.

 :publishing-function Function executing the publication of a file.
+This may also be a list of functions, which will all be called in turn.